-4. Child Abuse
+4. Child Abuse:

-There are four main types of child abuse as defined in 'Working Together to Safeguard Children' (2015) and further minor revision in July 2018.
+There are four types of child abuse as defined in 'Working Together to Safeguard Children' (2015).

 4.1 Physical Abuse

 May involve hitting, shaking, throwing, poisoning, burning/scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.